Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Computational Experiments

 \subsection{Performance Comparison: Slice ``fixed-k"}

 All the FPT algorithms discussed in this paper are designed to solve large WSP with relatively small number $k$ of steps.
 This reflects the fact that in large organisations there might be thousands of users with only tens of steps in an instance.
-Thus, besides looking at the effect of increasing $k$, it is not only of theoretical interest, but also it is practically important to evaluate scalability of the approaches with regards to the number of users $n$.
+Thus it is of both theoretical and practical importance to evaluate scalability of the approaches with regards to the number of users $n$.

 Figure~\ref{fig:vary-n} reports on a set of experiments with $\mathit{WIG}(18, n, e_{50}, 18)$ instances.
 Note that a relatively small value of $k = 18$ was chosen to allow even the slowest algorithms to terminate in reasonable time.
-The (impractically large) maximum value of $n$ was simply selected to investigate behaviour of all the algorithms.
+The (impractically large) maximum value of $n$ was selected to investigate behaviour of the algorithms.

-Figure~\ref{fig:vary-n-num-e} shows how the value of $e = e_{50}(18, n, 18)$ varies with $n$ so as to remain at the phase transition region.
+Figure~\ref{fig:vary-n-num-e} shows how the value of $e = e_{50}(18, n, 18)$ varies with $n$ so as to remain at the PT region.
 The corresponding results for the runtimes of the different algorithms are given in Figure~\ref{fig:vary-n-loglog}.
-Although all the instances at all values of $n$ are selected from a phase transition region, it seems that there are two regions above and below a dividing value of $n^* \approx 2000$.
-For $n < n^*$ the number of not-equals constraints in the graph is increasing with $n$, but for $n > n^*$ the number of the not-equals constraints in the graph is roughly constant, and the properties of the instances are practically independent on $n$.
+Although all the instances at all values of $n$ are selected from a PT region, it seems that there are two regions above and below a dividing value of $n^* \approx 2000$.
+For $n < n^*$ the number of not-equals constraints in the graph is increasing with $n$, but for $n > n^*$ the number of the not-equals constraints in the graph is roughly constant, and the properties of the instances are practically independent of $n$.

 The simplest behaviour to interpret is that of PUI on unsatisfiable instances, which exhibits a scaling that is approximately proportional to $n^{1.25}$.
-This is natural as the algorithm works through the users one at a time, and when highly constrained by the not-equals constraints then the work per user may well become roughly constant, with only a mild accumulation of new patterns and, hence, increase of the patterns pool and associated costs.
-On satisfiable instances PUI has a potential to solve the problem after $O(k)$ iterations, i.e.\ with a perfect user ordering heuristic its running time could theoretically be independent on $n$.
-However the real user ordering heuristic does not always pick the ``right'' users; as a result the running time mildly increases with $n$.
-That is, the PUI's running time matches our expectations.
+This slightly superlinear scaling is natural as the algorithm works through the users one at a time, and if the instance is highly constrained by the not-equals constraints then the work per user may well become roughly constant, with only a mild accumulation of new patterns and, hence, increase of the patterns pool and associated runtime costs.
+On satisfiable instances PUI has a potential to solve the problem after $O(k)$ iterations, i.e.\ with a perfect user ordering heuristic its running time could theoretically be independent of $n$.
+However, the real user ordering heuristic does not always pick the ``right'' users and the running time mildly increases with $n$, matching our expectations.